neithanmo/csound-rs/README.md

 ### Linux/BSDs

-You need to install Csound with your distributions package manager, or in case your package manager has a unsupported version of Csound( <6.11 ) you have to build it from source.
+You can install Csound using your distro-package manager, or in case your package manager has a unsupported version of Csound( <6.11 ) you have to build it from source.

 On Debian/Ubuntu Csound can be installed with